-- Focused: we accept ventures whose team demonstrates the ability to focus on academics and business building
+3. Focus: we accept ventures whose team demonstrates the ability to focus on academics and business building.
+You have embraced the concept that you are a “student-entrepreneur” just like there are “student-athletes”.

-Once selected as an Upstarts Venture the student-entrepreneurs will work with the Upstarts staff to set value-generating milestones and work towards hitting those milestones during their tenure.
-Successful Upstarts Ventures may then qualify to join UCF’s award winning Business Incubation Program as they continue to grow and thrive.
-All of our services are offered to UCF students for 0% equity in the new venture!
+Once selected as an UpStarts Venture, student entrepreneurs will work with the UpStarts staff to set value-generating milestones and work towards hitting those milestones during their tenure.
+Successful UpStarts ventures may then qualify to join UCF’s Business Incubator as they continue to grow and thrive.

-- Upstarts Dialogs: The Upstart Venture Cohort will meet together and learn from each other by discussing successes, failures, challenges and “things that keep them up at night”.
-The time will be facilitated by the Upstarts staff.
+UpStarts Community of Practice: The UpStart Venture Cohort will meet together and learn from each other by discussing successes, failures, challenges, and “things that keep them up at night.”

 Cameron Ford » firstname.lastname@example.org «